hernantas/type-io/docs/pages/02-getting-started.md

 ## Basic Usage

 First is to define your data model.
-Property must be marked with `@Prop` decorator to be recognized
+Property must be marked with `@Prop` decorator to be recognized or will be ignored otherwise.

 ```ts
 class MyClass {